 Who can benefit from StackState’s Kubernetes dependency maps and their real-time topology?

-With the increased knowledge and insight provided by our Kubernetes dependency maps and real-time topology, software engineers of all disciplines can greatly improve their troubleshooting effectiveness, solve problems faster and save time.
-Since they can easily understand service relationships themselves, they can independently investigate system issues without bringing in other team members.
-In addition, StackState uses the real-time topology data to power our remediation guides for fast and independent troubleshooting.
 Platform engineering teams and SRE teams get a special benefit: When something goes wrong, they need to quickly determine which team is responsible for which service so they know who to contact.
 They can use real-time topology to see how different services interact with each other and who owns what, so they no longer need to ask software developers how services are supposed to interact.
 Platform engineers and SREs can also contribute their knowledge to the remediation guides to improve the troubleshooting process for all.
 Experts define StackState monitors and remediation guides once, and then all engineers can benefit as they are applied automatically to all future pods.

 Are you ready to experience the power of StackState's real-time topology?
 Try it yourself!

 You can check out our real-time topology in our playground, which features a Sock Shop demo application for you to explore and discover the benefits of streamlined Kubernetes troubleshooting.
-With StackState's Kubernetes dependency maps and real-time topology, you'll enjoy faster, more efficient troubleshooting and spend less time navigating through multiple tools to find the data you need.
+With StackState's Kubernetes dependency maps and real-time topology, you'll enjoy faster, more efficient Kubernetes troubleshooting and spend less time navigating through multiple tools to find the data you need.
 Best of all, StackState uses this detailed topology data to determine the right steps and to advise you step-by-step how to troubleshoot an issue fast!